mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - If there's a short on the PCB, how can it be detected, found, and root caused?

 # Signals
+- What is the Fourier Transform?
 - Draw spectral content of square wave/pulse train.
+- What is PWM?
+What are its characteristics?
 - Why are square waves so noisy?
 What can you do to decrease noise?
 What about decreasing noise at a particular frequnecy content?
 - What is the highest frequency component of a real vs ideal square wave?
 - If I want to measure a sine wave, what should be the sample rate?